ethiago007/bold-word/README.md

 # NAME OF CONTRIBUTORS
 MOHAMMED KAMALDEEN
 ## BRIEF DESCRIPTION OF THE PROJECT
-It's a webpage that hides some very offensive and annoying words inputted by the user and also bolds some selected words.
+It's a webpage that shows your most three common words.
 ## TECHNOLOGIES USED
 * HTML
 * CSS